Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Physics-informed deep learning based collocation method

 \subsection{Collocation points generation}

-Training the model is an important process in machine learning algorithms.
-The deep collocation method utilizes the neural networks to solving PDEs with randomly generated training points in the physical domain.
-The optimal training points will generate more stable and accurate results.
-There are many sampling methods to generate collocation points for deep collocation method.
-The Halton and Hammersley sequences get the points by a construction of the radical inverse \cite{rafajlowicz2006halton}, and they are both low discrepancy sequences, the difference is that one dimension of Hammersley sequence is replaced with a regular grid.
-The method of Korobov Lattice creates samples from a Korobov lattice point sets \cite{wang2004korobov}.
-Sobol Sequenc is a quasi-random low-discrepancy sequences to generate points \cite{dick2007construction}.
-Two closely related low-discrepancy point sets.
-Latin hypercube sampling (LHS) is a statistical method, and a near-random sample of parameter values is generated from a multidimensional distribution \cite{shields2016generalization}.
-Monte Carlo methods can create points by using the process of repeated random sampling \cite{shapiro2003monte}.
-For Random sampling the probability of each point being selected in a cubic is equal \cite{olken1993random}.
-The distribution of points in a cubic by the sampling methods will be shown in Table~\ref{tab:Table4}:
+Model training is an important process in machine learning and the quality of training datasets determines the reliability of the machine learning model to a large extent.
+The deep collocation method (DCM) utilizes physics-informed neural networks for solving PDEs with randomly generated training points in the physical domain.
+In order to test the influence of training points on the stability and accuracy, different sampling methods are compared.
+The Halton and Hammersley sequences generate random points by a constructing the radical inverse \cite{rafajlowicz2006halton}.
+They are both low discrepancy sequences.
+The method of Korobov Lattice creates samples from Korobov lattice point sets \cite{wang2004korobov}.
+Sobol Sequence is a quasi-random low-discrepancy sequence to generate sampling points \cite{dick2007construction}.
+Latin hypercube sampling (LHS) is a statistical method, where a near-random sample of parameter values is generated from a multidimensional distribution \cite{shields2016generalization}.
+Monte Carlo methods can create points by repeated random sampling \cite{shapiro2003monte}.
+The distribution plots of different sampling points inside a cube is listed in Appendix~\ref{appendix b} Table~\ref{tab:Tablesp}.

-The sampling methods are used to generate sequence of points within a cube.
-The purpose of sampling method is to make the network better trained and proper sampling will help to avoid that the neural networks are only trained on fixed points, and it has a better prediction for the new data.
-All sampling methods introduced here are studied and compared in the numerical example and hoping to give some insight for later application.